user-of-github/nodejs2024Q1-service/README.md

 - Switch to actual branch (for task 2 it is `dev-2`, __see actual branch in PR__):
 `git checkout dev-2` _// or other actual branch with most recent changes_
 - Ensure that ports are free (:5432, :4000) (see them in `.env`)
+  - _Note: On Linux you can use command `sudo lsof -i:5432` and `sudo lsof -i:4000` to check, if ports are free_
 - Run `npm install`
 - Run `docker compose up` or `sudo docker compose up`

 ![](./demo-for-readme/Screenshot%20from%202024-03-24%2022-59-31.png)
 ![](./demo-for-readme/Screenshot%20from%202024-03-24%2023-00-44.png)
 _...
 WAITING ..._